docker/docs/datacenter/dtr/2.2/guides/release-notes/index.md

 - /datacenter/dtr/2.2/guides/admin/upgrade/release-notes/
 ---

-Here you can learn about new features, bug fixes, breaking changes and known issues for each DTR version.
+Here you can learn about new features, bug fixes, breaking changes, and known issues for each DTR version.

 You can then use [the upgrade instructions](../admin/upgrade.md),